litestar-org/litestar/docs/usage/16-templating.md

     </html>
     ```

-The input is hidden so users cannot see and interact with it.
-It will though be sent back to the server when submitted,
+The input holds a CSRF token as its value and is hidden so users cannot see or interact with it.
+The token is sent back to the server when the form is submitted, and is checked by the CSRF middleware.
-and the CSRF middleware will check that the token is valid.

 ### Passing template context